 Collected by the late Don Jacobs from an especially robust population at the eastern extension of its range in in the Arbuckle Mountains of Oklahoma.
 This eastern extension our native Western Stream Orchid will soon form a colony of flowering stems with small orange-yellow-brown flowers.
 Moist to wet rich soil - it's easy!

 A rich reddish purple foliage form of our native Western Stream Orchid found by Roger Raiche in California and the best foliage of any selection.
 Totally hardy outside and loves a wet spot but is perfectly happy in a garden bed that doesn't dry out.
 This makes a colony of vibrant colored leafy stems bearing numerous orange-brown-yellow flowers.
 Divisions from our patch potted this spring.

-A very rarely offered hardy terrestrial orchid from northern India that is an Asian counterpart to our own native Epipactis gigantea.
-This has freakishly nice rosey-pink flowers as many as 15 per stem.
+A very rarely offered, hardy terrestrial orchid from northern India that is an Asian counterpart to our own native Epipactis gigantea.
+This has freakishly nice rosey-pink flowers, as many as 15 per stem.
 Easy in the garden and a good multiplier.
-We've wanted to offer this one for a long time and the opening bell has finally rung.
 Feel free to comparison shop on this baby.

 © Copyright 2015 Far Reaches Farm.